 - A dynamic labeling system which gives optimal detail on annotation features without cluttering the view.

-- The ability to automatically index and compute coverage data on BAM files in the background.
+- The ability to automatically index and compute coverage data on BAM or VCF files in the background.

 Stream Public Annotations Seamlessly via the Cloud